 Students receiving financial aid from Williams College can take advantage of studying away overseas as well as within the United States.
-Financial aid eligibility can be applied to your study away program, provided your plans receive approval by the Committee on Academic Standing (CAS), via the Dean’s Office.
+Financial aid eligibility can be applied to your study away program, provided your plans receive approval by the Committee on Academic Standing (CAS), via the Office of International Education and Study Away.
 Click here, if you would like to download the study abroad policy and procedure information sheet.

 Applying for Aid

 The Financial Aid application process is the same as if you would be on campus.
 The same documents are required and the same deadlines apply.
 (See Applying for Financial Aid.)
 In addition, you will need to submit the Study Away Budget Proposal Form, supporting documentation, and your program acceptance notice by the deadlines below or as soon as your plan is approved and the costs are finalized.
-Please carefully read these instructions on how to complete your form.
+Please carefully read the policies and procedures for studying away.

 Prepare your Study Away Budget Proposal with accurate cost projections (do not submit a tentative budget) and make sure that you account for all of your expenses (students often underestimate their budgets).
 Expenses include costs for which your program directly bills you (i.e., tuition, fees, on-campus housing, etc.) and costs for which you are not directly billed by your program (i.e., off-campus housing and food, commuter travel, required field trips, expenses associated with breaks and vacations, etc.).

 Thoroughly research your expenses by using various resources.
 Most program websites offer accurate cost projections or you may try contacting a representative from your study away program for help.
-Former participants in your program can be a good source of information regarding “real” costs.
-The Dean’s Office has a record of student impressions from different programs available for your review.
+Former participants in your program can be a good source of information regarding "real" costs.
+The Office of International Education and Study Away has a record of student impressions from different programs available for your review.

 If you have to make changes to your original budget, please send a letter with documentation of the additional costs to the Office of Financial Aid before leaving for your study away program or as early in the study away term as possible so that we may adjust your award accordingly.